naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 * **label** - The text that is displayed on the blue payment button (e.g. label="Buy Now").
 Default is "Pay with Card".
 Checkout does not translate this label at the moment.
 * **allow-remember-me** - Specify whether to exclude the option to "Remember Me" for future purchases (e.g. allow-remember-me="false").
 The default is true.
 * **bitcoin** - Specify whether Checkout form should accept Bitcoin (e.g. bitcoin="true").
 The default is false.
+* **success_url** - Specify whether Checkout form should redirect the customer to a different url upon completion of a successful payment (e.g. success_url="https://example.com/success").
+The default is the Return URL specified in the settings.

 For detailed setup instructions please visit the [Stripe](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.